 I vividly remember when I started out in my freelancing career.
 I faced difficulties in landing regular jobs, except for one client who would give me regular jobs.
 I may or may not receive jobs from other clients, but I will always have my hands full with jobs from this client.
 She had plenty, and she paid me low sums, but she kept me occupied, and more importantly, she pointed out my mistakes to me.

-You may be interested in: How to Deal with Criticism in the Freelancing World.
+How to Deal with Criticism in The Freelancing World

 I was given to opportunity to rectify them and perfect my craft.
 And the results were clear.
 I improved and better offers came pouring in.
 And that’s when I realized that my low-paying client had been teaching me the intricacies of the trade, even without me asking for it.